 The good Father responds, “I first want to compliment the Castles on Tim’s maturity and self-confidence.
 He conducted an incredibly moving youth group at Church this week.
 You should hear his story of escaping Father Joseph’s clutches by sliding down the Church’s drain pipe.
 The kids loved it.
 It made the good father seem almost human.”

-Dad came right to the point, “Why were you sliding down drain pipes?”
+Dad cmes right to the point, “Why were you sliding down drain pipes?”

 I’m ready to explain, but Father Frank stops me.
 “Much more to the point is he had the kids eating out of his hand.
 He introduces Jack and himself as gay boyfriends.
 He instantly finds out which children have a negative reaction.
 Then he turns their love of Jesus into an acceptance of everyone, as Jesus would.
 The lesson is a parable right out of the Bible’s playbook.”